Seirdy/seirdy.one/content/posts/floss-security.md

 How security fixes work
 -----------------------

 I don't think anyone seriously claims that software's security instantly improves the second its source code is published.
-The argument I'm responding to is that source code makes it possible to understand what a program does and how (in)secure it is, and without it we can't know for sure.
+The argument I'm responding to is that source code is necessary to understand what a program does and how (in)secure it is, and without it we can't know for sure.

 Assuming a re-write that fundamentally changes a program's architecture is not an option[^1], software security typically improves by fixing vulnerabilities via something resembling this process: